Mizuki-IKEDA/Mizuki-IKEDA/README.md

 * :mortar_board: Consistantly learning new things and working on new apps,

-* :rainbow: Strive in diverse and supportive environment,
+* :rainbow: Strive in diverse and supportive environments,

 * :earth_africa: Can communicate in French, English and Japanese,